Overview

 What this scope actually covers

-The scope usually begins with pad, foundation, and structural package coordination and quickly expands into envelope detailing around long-term durability and energy performance.
+The scope usually begins with pad, foundation, and structural package coordination with geotech-informed design inputs and quickly expands into envelope detailing around long-term durability, wind exposure, and norman climate performance.
 Those early decisions influence more than field labor.
 They shape procurement sequencing, inspection timing, site readiness, and the order in which later trades can mobilize with confidence.

-We also account for roofing, framing, and weather-tight sequencing tied to interior readiness and access, parking, and utility turnover for later fit-out phases because those are the details that can quietly break a schedule when they are deferred too long.
-By the time the work reaches punch and shell completion planning before interior trades ramp up, the owner should already have a clear read on remaining risk, closeout expectations, and what the next phase needs from the field.
+We also account for roofing, framing, and weather-tight sequencing tied to interior mobilization readiness and access, parking, utility stub-outs, and site turnover conditions for later fit-out phases because those are the details that can quietly break a schedule when they are deferred too long.
+By the time the work reaches punch and shell completion documentation so interior phases start on accurate information, the owner should already have a clear read on remaining risk, closeout expectations, and what the next phase needs from the field.

 That level of planning is especially useful across Norman and central Oklahoma because job conditions shift quickly between corridor growth sites, tighter urban parcels, industrial-support land, and owner-user expansions that need to protect active operations.
 The same service must be delivered differently depending on those conditions, and the build plan has to reflect that reality early.